stephan-klein/supersonic/docs/supersonic/tutorial/fourth-mile/index.md

 <section class="docs-section" id="configuring-a-build">
 ## Configuring a build

-There are essentially three situations when you need to request a build from the AppGyver build Service:
+There are essentially three situations when you need to request a build from the AppGyver Build Service:

 1. You want to demo your app in a standalone build
 2. You need to use a custom PhoneGap plugin in your app (see the [Extending with plugins][plugins-guide] for instructions on plugin usage)